KNX-IOT/KNX-IOT-Virtual/README.md

 The Switching Actuator application is called `knx_iot_sa_pi`.
 The KNX resources are equivalent to `knx_iot_virtual_sa` and likewise the actuators control the status of the six LEDs on the side of the display.

+Once one of the applications has been started, the device can commissioned.